Our Crayon Brands Test Will Convince You to Never Buy Crayola Crayons Again

 CONS:

-3. Target’s Mondo Llama crayon brand has unique products, but lack in performance overall.
+3. Target’s Mondo Llama box has unique options to choose from but lacks in performance overall.

 While out shopping, I stumbled upon Target’s fun line of Mondo Llama crayons.
 I mean, with a name like that, how could I not include them?!
 Plus, their price point is very Hip2Save too! 😏

-Since my store was sold out of their traditional variety pack (currently on sale for just 25¢), I decided to give their Hues of You collection a try!
-Most notable, I found this line to be unique and fun!
-I also love the thoughtful and educational message they send – the beautiful and different skin tones that make up all the amazing people in our world are definitely something to celebrate!
+Since my store was sold out of their traditional variety pack when I ordered (currently on sale for just 25¢), I decided to give their Hues of You collection a try!
+Most notably, I found this line to be unique and fun!

-However, the performance of these fun crayons didn’t blow me away and for the price point, I wouldn’t buy them again.
+However, the performance of these fun crayons didn’t blow me away and even at the low price point, I wouldn’t buy them again.

 PROS: